List of Ned's Declassified School Survival Guide characters: The Weasel

+Students

+Suzie Crabgrass

-Suzie Crabgrass (Christian Serratos) is Ned's crush and Moze's rival at every sport, but she becomes her best friend.
-Having ended up dating Billy Loomer for a short time at the beginning of season 2, in season 3 she has a crush on Ned, and they start dating in the episode "Popularity & Stressin' Out".
-She leaves in season 3 but comes back in "Tests & When You Like Someone That Is Going Out With Someone Else".
+Suzie Crabgrass (Christian Serratos) is Ned's longtime crush and Moze's rival at every sport and club, but she becomes her best friend.
+Having ended up dating Billy Loomer for a short time at the beginning of season 2, in season 3 she begins to develop a crush on Ned, and they start dating in the episode "Popularity & Stressin' Out".
+She leaves temporarily in the third season episode "Hallways & Friends Moving" but comes back in "Tests & When You Like Someone That is Going Out with Someone Else".
 She was Ned's dream girl since she was eight.
 In the series finale, she hopes at first that she and Ned will be together, but then decides to date Loomer after seeing his change and because Ned started to like Moze instead.

+Billy Loomer

-Billy Loomer (Kyle Swann), usually referred to simply as Loomer, is the leader of a trio of bullies at Polk Middle School and the show's main antagonist.
-He and his bully friends enjoy picking on kids, especially Ned, Cookie, and Coconut-Head, and he hates the Huge Crew.
+Billy Loomer, usually referred to simply as Loomer, (Kyle Swann), is the leader of a trio of bullies at Polk Middle School and he is the main antagonist of the show.
+He and his bully friends enjoy picking on kids all throughout the school, especially Ned, Cookie, and Coconut-Head, and he hates the Killer Bees and the Huge Crew.
 For much of the series, he is dating Suzie Crabgrass, but he wants to break up with her so he can date Moze.
-He also has a crush on Cookie's alter ego Simone and is impressed by her knowledge of sports and mechanics.
+He also has a crush on Cookie's alter ego Simone and is impressed by her knowledge of sports and automotive mechanics.
 At the end of the series, he changes from a violent bully into a kind, respectable, well-mannered young man.
 His name is a parody of Billy Loomis from the film Scream.

+Jerry Crony

-Jerry Crony (Teo Olivares) is one of Loomer's friends, who aids him in bullying, with a penchant for fashion design that he tries to deny whenever he is seen sewing.
-He is usually very nice and well-behaved when he's not around Loomer.
-He tries to ask Missy out a few times in the series but always fails due to his hair and clothes.
+Jerry Crony (Teo Olivares) is one of Billy Loomer's best friends, who aids him in his bullying, with a penchant for fashion design that he tries to deny whenever he is seen in the school's sewing club.
+He is usually very nice and well-behaved when he is not around Loomer.
+He tries to ask Missy Meany out a few times over the course of the series but always fails due to his messy hair and clothes.

+Buzz Rodriguez

 Buzz Rodriguez (Recci Canon) is one of Loomer's friends.
 He almost never speaks; Loomer even states that he has never spoken the entire time they have known each other.
 He talks for the first time in the episode "The Library and Volunteering,", stating that the reason he had never spoken before was that everything up until that point had been fine, so he felt no need to talk.